 Howie Ellison and Margie De Mar are driving to a college football game when the car breaks down.
-Searching for help, they encounter two men dressed as Confederate soldiers and flee as they are shot at.
-Howie is found by a passing motorist but Margie has disappeared.
+Searching for help, they encounter two men dressed as Confederate soldiers and flee as the men shoot at them.
+Howie is later found by a passing motorist but Margie has disappeared.
 Just as is about to depart on vacation, Jim Crandal, a reporter for The Daily Sentinel, is asked to look into the story by his editor.
-Finding evidence that the costumes are the real thing, Crandal decides to investigate further, joined by Margie’s sister, the nightclub singer Sandy.
+Finding evidence that the soldiers’ costumes are the real thing, Crandal decides to investigate further, joined by Margie’s sister, the nightclub singer Sandy.
 Searching a nearby farm, they find themselves abruptly transported back in time to the 18th Century.
 They are then brought back by the Nazi scientist Ernst Von Hauser who has built a time machine that works by manipulating the speed of light.
 Using this device, he is planning to bring about the victory of the Third Reich.

-Not that The Yesterday Machine‘s sudden visibility is something that served to rediscover a lost and unsung classic.
+Not that The Yesterday Machine‘s newfound visibility is something that allowed the public to rediscover a lost and unsung classic.
 The film died an obscure death back in 1963 for fairly obvious reasons – it is slow and painfully dull in almost every regard.
 There is occasionally some gratingly bad dialogue – like when Jay Ramsey encounters a man in the uniform of a Confederate soldier and greets him “Hey dad, what you made up for?” – but it is not Edward D. Wood Jr or even Herschell Gordon Lewis levels of ineptitude in the filmmaking, just something grindingly dull and impoverished.
-There is no directorial style to speak of, nothing that generates any conviction in what is happening.
+There is no directorial style to speak of, nothing that generates any conviction about what is happening.